Grand Duchess Elena Pavlovna of Russia: Life in Schwerin

 Elena Pavlovna moved to Schwerin with her husband and led a content married life there.
-On 15 September 1800 she gave birth to her firstborn son, Paul Frederick, who would go on to inherit the throne of the duchy.
+On 15 September 1800 she gave birth to her firstborn son, Paul Frederick, who would go on to inherit the throne of the grand duchy.
 He was named after his grandfathers.
 On 16 March 1801, Elena Pavlovna's sister Archduchess Alexandra Pavlovna of Austria died in Buda in childbirth.
 Only eight days later her father was assassinated.
 On 31 March 1803 she gave birth to a daughter, Marie Louise, named after her grandmothers, who would later become the duchess of Saxe-Altenburg.

-Death
+Death and burial

 In September 1803, Elena Pavlovna fell gravely ill and died suddenly on 24 September.
 She was buried in the Helena Paulovna Mausoleum in Ludwigslust.
-Her widower, Frederick Louis remarried two times and had more children, but never succeeded to the throne, as his father outlived him.
+Her widower, Frederick Louis, remarried two times and had more children, but never succeeded to the throne, as his father outlived him.

 Issue

-Hereditary Grand Duchess Elena Pavlovna had two children with her husband, Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin (1778–1819), both of whom survived to adulthood:
+Hereditary Princess Elena Pavlovna had two children with her husband, Hereditary Prince Frederick Louis (1778–1819), both of whom survived to adulthood: